Only Apparently Real: The World of Philip K. Dick

 Only Apparently Real: The World of Philip K. Dick is a biography by Paul Williams published by Arbor House in 1986.

 Plot summary

-Only Apparently Real: The World of Philip K. Dick is a biography of Philip K. Dick by Williams, who interviewed Dick for Rolling Stone in the 1970s.
+Only Apparently Real: The World of Philip K. Dick is a biography of Philip K. Dick by Williams, who interviewed Dick in the 1970s for Rolling Stone.

 Reception

 J. Michael Caparula reviewed Only Apparently Real: The World of Philip K. Dick in Space Gamer/Fantasy Gamer No. 81.
 Caparula commented that "This is a penetrating portrait of one of the greatest and most influential SF writer of the past thirty years."

 Publishers Weekly stated: "The author has done a good job making this complex and unusual man understandable and sympathetic."